 Fairfax County

 Fairfax County (est. pop.
 1,155,000 — U.S. Census Bureau, 2024 ACS) is the most populous county in Virginia and the largest suburban county in the DC metro.
 It does not include the independent cities of Alexandria, Falls Church, or Fairfax City — those have their own separate court systems.
-Fairfax County Circuit Court is accessible through the Virginia Courts online system.
-Given its size and federal employment base, Fairfax County generates one of the highest civil case volumes of any Virginia jurisdiction.
+Fairfax County Circuit Court is accessible through the Virginia Courts online system and generates one of the highest civil case volumes of any Virginia jurisdiction.

 Prince William County

 Prince William County (est. pop.
 490,000 — U.S. Census Bureau, 2024 ACS) is the second-most populous county in Virginia and the southern anchor of the Northern Virginia DC metro.
 It does not include the independent cities of Manassas and Manassas Park, which have their own courts.
-Prince William County has seen rapid growth driven by logistics, defense contracting, and residential development, creating above-average address-history turnover compared to more established northern Virginia jurisdictions.
+Prince William County has seen rapid growth driven by logistics and defense contracting, creating above-average address-history turnover.

 Henrico County